profunktor/dorado/README.md

 class EventGoldenSuite extends CirceGoldenSuite[Event]("/event")
 ```

-It will read all the JSON files under `test/resources/event/`, it will try to parse every one of them with the decoder for `Event`, and it will finally compare the decoded values against the original inputs (disregarding formatting) to make valuable tests.
+It will read all the JSON files under `test/resources/event/`, try to parse every one of them with the decoder for `Event`, and finally compare the decoded values against the original inputs (disregarding formatting) to make valuable tests.

 This is the output, in case of success.